The best camera sliders for video and filmmaking in 2026: make your sweeping shots silky smooth

 Sebastian Oakley

-For nearly two decades Sebastian's work has been published internationally.
-He spends his spare time using his trusted Leica M-E or Leica M2 shooting street photography or general life as he sees it, usually in black and white.
+For nearly two decades, Sebastian's work has been published internationally.
+He spends his spare time using his trusted Leica M240 documenting the world around him, usually in black and white.
+He is also familiar with professional video systems from ARRI and Sony, while also being a RED camera owner.

 Why you can trust Digital Camera World Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out how we test.